BruhfessorX/cybercraft5e/docs/player-options/classes/veilbreaker.md

 ---

 ### Void Infusion
-At 5th level, you can spend 2 VP to add 2d8 necrotic or psychic damage to all melee attacks for 1 minute.
+At 5th level, you can spend 2 VP to add 2d8 necrotic or psychic damage to all weapon attacks for 1 minute.

 ---